Although the damage to the piano in the picture above was

-unseen damage from a variety of causes.
+many types of unseen damage stemming from a variety of

 Issues: